-Calathea zebrina, also known as zebra plant, is a favorite among gardeners due to its stunning appearance.
+Calathea zebrina from the Zingiberales order, also known as zebra plant, is a favorite among gardeners due to its stunning appearance.
 It has lush foliage and stunning ovate leaves at the end of slender stalks that are super attractive.

 The smooth, velvety texture and eye-catching patterns of shades of green give it the look of the stripes of a zebra.
 The contrasting purple undersides of the leaves add more interest.

-Calathea zebrina needs proper attention and care when it comes to growing it as a houseplant.
+Calathea zebrina from the Calathea genus needs proper attention and care when it comes to growing it as a houseplant.
 Zebra plants love to grow indoors and will tolerate bright light and continue to grow healthy and robust with the right care.

 - How To Care for Calathea Zebrina: A Step-by-Step Guide